Common Proposal Components

 Cover Page/Face Page and Table of Contents

-Sponsors using Grants.gov: Grants applications available on grants.gov, such as many for USDA and DOE, have a built-in electronic cover page and the table of contents is automatically generated as part of the electronic application page
+Most proposals are submitted electronically and have a built-in electronic cover page, with the table of contents automatically generated as part of the electronic application.
+Institutional information needed to complete the cover page is here, https://research.ucdavis.edu/about-us/institutional-information/.

 Abstract/Project Summary